 Enforcement in the United States

-In this article, we describe challenges and opportunities that frequently arise in the enforcement of arbitration awards in the United States.
+In this chapter, lawyers from Kobre & Kim describe the challenges and opportunities that frequently arise in the enforcement of arbitration awards in the United States.

 Recognition of arbitration awards in US courts

 To enforce an award through the US judicial system, the prevailing party must convert the award to a court judgment, a process known as recognition (or confirmation, to use the technical term favoured by an increasing number of US federal courts).
 US courts will recognise commercial arbitration awards and awards rendered in investor-state disputes, but the procedures involved will vary depending on the type of award.